What should I do if I may have been exposed to HIV?

 All information about the UN HIV PEP program, the role of the country team, PEP custodian, physician and the patient (exposed personnel /dependent) are contained in the UN HIV PEP Guidelines (See link)

 - Further information on PEP is available on the WHO website.

-- A document for UN country teams and physicians with details of the HIV Post-Exposure Prophylaxis (PEP) Kits (updated April 2019)
+- UN HIV PEP guideline: A document for UN country teams, PEP custodian, physician and patient with details of the HIV Post-Exposure Prophylaxis (PEP) Kits (updated January 2021)